Are you interested in creating your own iOS or Mac app? If so, there is one programming language that you will need to learn: Swift.

 Swift, which was released in 2014 by Apple, is a programming language that allows you to build apps for the Mac, iPhone, the Apple Watch, and the iPad.

 Swift is behind most of the major apps you will use on Apple devices.
 When you download an app such as Spotify or YouTube or Instagram, you can bet that there is at least some Swift code that helps the app run.

-This guide will explore the best way to learn Swift online, and give you a set of tips you can use to help you as you embark on your journey to learning how to code in Swift.
+This guide will explore the best way to learn Swift online.
+Additionally, it will give you a set of tips to help as you embark on your journey to learning how to code in Swift.

 What Is Swift?